-- 1. Follow the procedure "Shutting Down / Turning Off the Air handler" in SECTION 4: Startup and Shutdown Instructions in this manual. - 2.
+- 1. Follow the procedure "Shutting Down / Turning Off the Air handler" in SECTION 4: Startup and Shutdown Instructions on page 5 of these instructions. - 2.
 Remove the thumb screws or pull the tabs out on the front of the filter grille that secure the grille to the frame. - 3.
 Pull the grille outward (wall mount) or downward (ceiling mount). - 4.
 Remove the air filter.